 In 2018, they were selected for Jazz North’s “Northern Line” touring support scheme.

-A third album awaits release later in 2019.
+A third album awaits release in 2020.